NikitaDouglas/MyPortfolio/Week2.md

   - Ask for some feedback on the exercise from a coach, as well as self-assessment.
   - Be able to explain to another person what I have researched and made notes on - peer group on Friday morning?
   - Also ask for coach feedback on Simple Checkout diagrams and README.
-- SELF-ASSESSMENT:
+- FEEDBACK:
-   - I don't feel like I got much done on the Simple Checkout, as I only managed to create the repository and begin on the Domain Model DIagram after lunch.
+   - SELF-ASSESSMENT: I don't feel like I got much done on the Simple Checkout, as I only managed to create the repository and begin on the Domain Model DIagram after lunch.
 I'm a little confused about how the "split" is going to happen - my plan creates four classes initially, but I think if I follow the user stories and feature test as I go along, only fulfilling each requirement at a time, I should get to the point where I need to split the 'Item' class into a Basket.
 I wonder if the basket becomes a subclass of Items?

 #### Wednesday 20th May
 - GOAL: